Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 7. NTN air segment - Drones for Communication
 8. Regulation - 3GPP, ETSI, EASA and IEEE standards
 9. Discussion and Conclusion

+---
+How to write better

+Never use a metaphor simile or other figure of speech which you are used to seeing in print No use a long word when short one would do
+If it is possible to cut word out - cut it out.
+Dont write long-